About This Journal

 South Carolina Scottish Literature Series

 This series supplements Studies in Scottish Literature by making available monograph-length research based on or closely related to the Roy Collection.
 Further titles are in preparation.
-These titles are also available through Amazon or direct from CreateSpace.
+These titles are also now printed by KDP and available through Amazon, Amazon UK, etc through Amazon or direct from CreateSpace.

 1. Robert Burns & Friends: Essays by W. Ormiston Roy Fellows presented to G. Ross Roy, edited by Patrick Scott & Kenneth Simpson, with the assistance of Justin Mellette (2012).